szaumoor/ZSTweaks/ZSTweaks/unique_descriptions.md

 – +10% bonus in Hiding in the Shadows and Move Silently (shadowdancers only)

 Combat abilities:
-– Drains 2 points of target's Wisdom for 6 rounds on each hit (save vs. Death to negate)
+– Confounding Whisper: each hit drains 2 points of Wisdom from the target for 5 rounds (save vs. Death negates) and causes Confusion for 1 round.

 Charge abilities:
-– Shadow Jump three times per day: Instantly teleport to any visible location and become invisible for 2 rounds.
+– Shadow Blink three times per day: Instantly teleport to any visible location and become invisible for 2 rounds.
 While invisible, you cannot critically miss.
-Shadowdancers, Stalkers, and monks gain +1 backstab multiplier during this time.
+Shadowdancers, Stalkers, and monks also gain +1 backstab multiplier during this time (doesn't stack).

 THAC0: +3, +4 (shadowdancers)
 Damage: 1d8+3 (piercing)